History of the foreign policy of the United States: John F. Kennedy and Lyndon B. Johnson 1961–1969

-Nixon and Ford 1969–1977
+Richard Nixon and Gerald Ford 1969–1977

-President Richard Nixon (1969–74) radically transformed American policy, with the aid of his top advisor Henry Kissinger.
+President Richard Nixon (1969–1974) radically transformed American policy, with the aid of his top advisor Henry Kissinger.
 First of all he rejected the long-standing containment policy that made it the highest goal to stop the expansion of communism.
-By playing off the two main communist rivals, China and the USSR, he managed to put a pause on the Cold War through friendly relationships with each of them, or Détente.
+By playing off the two main communist rivals, China and the USSR, he managed to put a pause on the Cold War through friendly relationships with each of them, or détente.
 Moscow and Beijing went along, and accepted Nixon's terms of pulling their support away from Vietnam.
 This allowed Nixon to turn that war over to the government of South Vietnam, withdrawing all American and Allied troops, while continuing a bombing threat.
 The Vietnamization policy seemed to work until 1975, when North Vietnam militarily conquered South Vietnam as the United States stood by without intervening.
 After Nixon resigned, president Gerald Ford continued his foreign policy, but came under strong attack from the right by Ronald Reagan, whom he defeated for the nomination in 1976.